ZachiNachshon/anchor/docs/dynamic-command.md

 <h4 id="workflow-structure">YAML Structure</h4>

-To create a single action, use the following structure:
+To create a workflow, use the following structure:

 ```yaml
 instructions: